btrccts/btrccts/README.md

 ### When next round is initiated in live mode / How interval is handled in live mode

-When the algorithm is started, it will immediatly execute `next_iteration`.
+When the algorithm is started, it will immediately execute `next_iteration`.
 Now the library waits until the next time interval and executes `next_iteration`.
-If the `next_iteration` call takes longer than the interval, `next_iteration` is called immediatly again.
+If the `next_iteration` call takes longer than the interval, `next_iteration` is called immediately again.
 If `next_iteration` takes longer than multiple intervals, only the last interval is rescheduled.

 ## Development